trufflesuite/truffle/packages/truffle-contract/README.md

 # truffle-contract

-Better contract abstraction for Ethereum.
+Better Ethereum contract abstraction, for Node and the browser.

 ### Install